TripAdvisor Certificates of Excellence FIVE years running

 ‘Highly Recommended’ Fodors Travel

 2. Boutique Tours at regular tour prices

 (normally no more than 6 guests)

 3. Your friendly personal guide, Phil !

 TripAdvisor review ” This was one of the most fun and professional tours we have been on.
 We didn’t feel rushed at any of the wineries.
 Phil is fun and interesting.
 Highly recommended. ”

 4. ‘ Best WAIHEKE ISLAND Tour ‘ TV5 Canada Ports D’attache

 5. New !
 CRAFT BEER Tasting option

-7. Free pick-up from your accom. cruise dock etc.
+7. Free pick-up and return from your hotel or cruise ship

 Lunch with Wine, Tastings, mineral water, wine notes